 Another important valley is located southwest from Cusco, on the direction towards Puno.
 The first 45 kilometers from Cusco run across a group of localities with very marked differences in personalities and characteristic charms.
 A little after leaving the city, after crossing the Huatanay River, we arrive to Saylla, the capital of the pork chicharron, and Huasao, a well-known town of witches and healers.
 The diversity of experiences continues with the Tipon archeological site, the Oropesa locality (where most of the bread consumed in the region is produced) and, maybe the most relevant part of the journey, the “Baroque Route”, formed by the beautiful Jesuit churches of Andahuaylillas, Huaro and Canincunca.

 Anywhere you go you will find great cultural and historic richness.
 Sometimes they may be found in lesser-known places that are of great beauty and interest, such as Quillarumiyoc, or the temple dedicated to the moon located near Anchuasi, in the interoceanic road that takes us to Abancay and the coast.
 To reach this place it is necessary to cross the great Pampas de Anta, home to the largest andenes in Peru, Zurite.

-In all of these places, the tourist operators with which we work offer experiences related to nature, adventure, popular art, gastronomy and feasts.
+The tourist operators we work with offer experiences related to nature, adventure, popular art, gastronomy and feasts.
 You can find information about these places, experiences and much more on the destination blog on our web site.
 This way, you will be able to discover Cusco in all of its depth, the great archeological capital of America, named by the UNESCO as a World Heritage.